Australian consumers only : USA & World enquires & information visit spicoatings.com - Authorised Australian & New Zealand Distributor

 4. Slab-On-Ground with Underfloor Heating

-Application Area: Underside (during construction) or on insulation board facing downwards Purpose: Retains heat from underfloor system, reducing downward energy loss.
+Application Area: Underside (during construction), applied directly to insulation board or structural surface to reflect heat back into the slab and reduce energy loss to the ground.
+Purpose: Retains heat from underfloor system, reducing downward energy loss.

 Complementary Measures